hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 ## 3. Arrow Function Shorthand

-If the function body is a return and only 1 liner, you can remove the curly braces and inline it like this:
+If the function iss only 1 line and it's a return statement, you can remove the curly braces and inline it like this:

 ```js